Awatapu College: Uniform and colours

-The original uniform, selected by founding principal John Wall, was distinguished by its chocolate brown and gold colour scheme.
-This choice was partly influenced by the availability of pre-existing school uniform designs and the principal's own preference for those colours at the time.
-The uniform included brown sweaters and gold-coloured shirts, creating a distinctive appearance that led to the informal nickname "Pineapple Lumps" or "Bumblebees" among students and the wider Palmerston North community.
+The original 1976 uniform had a chocolate brown and gold colour scheme.
+Founding principal John Wall had issues selecting school colours that were not in use by other local schools, so the outfitters suggested the colours based on the brown suit and gold waistcoat Wall was wearing at the time.
+The uniform's distinctive appearance led to the informal nickname "Pineapple Lumps" or "Bumblebees" among students and the wider Palmerston North community.

-In 1995, Awatapu College introduced a black, white, and gold uniform, replacing the previous brown and gold attire.
-The new uniform included black sweaters, white shirts, tartan-patterned skirts, aligning with a more contemporary and neutral aesthetic.
-While some alumni viewed the change as a loss of a unique school identity, the updated uniform was generally well-received, with students appreciating its modern and professional appearance.
-The black, white, and gold uniform remains in use today.
+In 1995, Awatapu College introduced a black and gold uniform, replacing the previous colours, aligning with a more contemporary and neutral aesthetic.
+The black and gold uniform remains in use today.